CrimsonAS/tuio2qt/README.md

 ## Introduction

+*NOTE*: As of Qt 5.5, this plugin has been integrated with the main Qt codebase, (revision 9b1f163ac52ea440e83f16b3906f9b55e21b87be was the code copied) and as such, you won't require this plugin.
+It is kept seperate here as a repository for historical purposes (in case anyone is curious about how it evolved) and in order to provide a solution for pre-Qt-5.5 users.

+If you are interested in contributing, please send changes to the qtbase (src/plugins/generic/tuiotouch).

 This is a QPA-using plugin (meaning, it uses Qt internals) that provides touch events from TUIO-based sources (such as [TUIOPad](https://code.google.com/p/tuiopad/)).